-So maybe it’s time to revisit that Facebook petition to get Microsoft to support Arabic language in Office for Mac…
+So maybe it’s time to revisit that Facebook petition to get Microsoft to support the Arabic language in Office for Mac…

 Thanks for reading!
 If you’d like Industry Arabic to get rid of your Arabic language translation and word processing headaches for good, just contact us by pressing the button below to discuss a project.